What Helps for Vertigo

 BPPV occurs when calcium crystals in the inner ear become dislodged and stimulate the balance nerve, causing dizziness and vertigo.

-There is a series of head and body movements, known as the Epley maneuver or canalith repositioning procedure.
+There is a series of head and body movements known as the Epley maneuver or canalith repositioning procedure.
 (2)(3)

 What May Help BPPV:

-Using the Epley movements may help to move the calcium crystals back into the correct position, minimally reducing, if not fixing, the symptoms of vertigo altogether.
+Epley movements may help to move the calcium crystals back into the correct position, minimally reducing, if not fixing, the symptoms of vertigo altogether.
 (1)

 Meniere’s Disease